raslan/docs/guides/build-chrome-extension-react-typescript-vite.md

 yarn create vite
 ```

-Select "React" and "Typescript + SWC" when prompted.
+Select "React" and "Typescript" when prompted.

 cd into your folder